 The Society is to carry on its operations without pecuniary gain to its members and any profits or other accretions to the Society are to be used in promoting its objectives.

 The Society shall not provide support, of any form, to any political body.
 Specifically, the Society shall not:

 - make financial or material contributions to any individual or organization of a political nature;

 - endorse the policies of any individual or organization whose objectives are primarily of a political nature excepting in areas of technical and financial merit of said policies as evaluated by the Society or its appointed agents;

 - or allocate its material and personnel resources to aid the objects of an individual or organization primarily of a political nature.

 A Board of Directors shall be established with five directors.
 A new Board of Directors shall be elected at each Annual Meeting, as set out in the Bylaws of the Society.

 Proposed amendments to the Constitution of the Society shall be resolved at the Annual Meeting of the Society.
 Amendment of the Constitution requires a two-thirds majority affirmative vote by a Quorum of the Voting Members of the Society.
 Amendments to the Constitution shall take effect immediately upon being passed by such a vote, and confirmed by supplementary letters patent.

-Where the organization is referred to in the Constitution, Bylaws, etc.... as the "Society" or where the Officers are referred to as the "President", etc..., reference is made to the "The Canadian Space Society / La Societe canadienne de 1'espace" or the Officers, etc..., of that organization.
-References to "the Board" are intended to refer to the Board of Directors of the Society; references to "the Constitution" are intended to refer to these Letters Patent.
+Where the organization is referred to in the Constitution, Bylaws, etc…. as the “Society” or where the Officers are referred to as the “President”, etc…, reference is made to the “The Canadian Space Society / Societe Spatiale Canadienne” or the Officers, etc…, of that organization.
+References to “the Board” are intended to refer to the Board of Directors of the Society; references to “the Constitution” are intended to refer to these Letters Patent.